sorinscouse/JavaScript_Practice_And_Coding_Challenges/README.md

-# Building with JavaScript and coding challenges
+# JavaScript practice and coding challenges